Bespoke DofE Expeditions

 ‘The DofE Leader must mark the training as complete on eDofE, once the Expedition Supervisor is satisfied the participants have evidenced the required competence.
 It is important to note that the Licensed Organisation or Approved Activity Provider is responsible for ensuring all participants are adequately trained and safe to complete a remotely supervised qualifying expedition.’

-We do not compromise the safety of young people, the positive experiences for young people taking part, their enjoyment, or the importance of the training topics indicated in the DofE Expedition Training Framework, hence the longer training period than that delivered by some other providers, or by offering 'back-to-back' practice and qualifying expeditions.
-The training required cannot be effectively achieved in one day or through online sessions!
+We do not compromise the safety of young people, the positive experiences for young people taking part, their enjoyment, or the importance of the training topics indicated in the DofE Expedition Training Framework (which was designed to be delivered over 12-16hrs, excluding the *first aid element), hence the longer training period than that delivered by some other providers, or by offering 'back-to-back' practice and qualifying expeditions.
+It's worth noting that the training required cannot be effectively achieved in one day; through online training sessions or courses; or even a combination of both!

 What's included